 The inspection of the minimum number of inspection requirements will constitute completion of this procedure.
-The total number of Tier I inspection requirements (1) constitutes the minimum number of inspection requirements for completion of this procedure.
-The inspection requirement range for completion is as follows: minimum range 1 inspection requirements, and nominal range inspection requirements.
+The total number of Tier I inspection requirements (14) constitutes the minimum number of inspection requirements for completion of this procedure.
+The inspection requirement range for completion is as follows: minimum range 14 inspection requirements, and nominal range 25 inspection requirements.
 The inspection of the nominal range of inspection requirements within this procedure is the target range for this sample and should be completed to the extent practicable.

-The nominal range of inspection requirements for this inspection activity is defined as 1 Tier I inspection requirements, 6 Tier II inspection requirements, and 5 Tier III inspection requirements (total 2 inspection requirements).
-The frequency at which this inspection activity is to be conducted is biennially (once every years).
+The nominal range of inspection requirements for this inspection activity is defined as 14 Tier I inspection requirements, 6 Tier II inspection requirements, and 5 Tier III inspection requirements (total 25 inspection requirements).

+For sites with preemption authority, sections 02.15 through 02.23 are required to meet minimum inspection procedure completion as follows: during the initial inspection of the preemption authority, the inspector(s) shall conduct all of the inspection requirements listed in section 02.15 through 02.23.
+During subsequent inspections, inspector(s) shall conduct a minimum sample of 50 percent of the inspection requirements within section 02.15 through 02.23.
+The completion of these inspection requirements does not count toward the five Tier III inspection requirements needed for nominal inspection completion.
+The inspector(s) shall document in the inspection report which inspection requirements were inspected.
+The frequency at which this inspection activity is to be conducted is biennially (once every 2 years).

 RESOURCE ESTIMATE